Modern tidal interaction models for rapid binary population synthesis: I. Methods

 The above approximation may be good for stars with shallow convective envelopes, where the scale height and the depth of the convective envelope are similar.
 For a deep convective envelope (like those developed in evolved stars), the local dissipation within any convective shell should be weighted by both the local convective viscosity and the local tidal distortion.
 The former goes to zero at the surface, and the latter goes to zero at the center, so the dissipation would occur at some intermediate layer.
 In practice, this means our estimate for the mixing length $l_c$ is likely overestimated for massive, evolved stars with extended convective envelopes.
-Since the tidal dissipation in Eq.~\eqref{eq:imknm_equilibrium} scales as $\nu~\propto~l_c^2 / t_c~\propto~l_c^{2/3}$, overestimating the length scale by a factor of 10 could result in an overestimation of viscous dissipation by a factor of 5.
+Since the tidal dissipation in Eq.~\eqref{eq:imknm_equilibrium} scales as $\nu~\propto~l_c^2 / t_c~\propto~l_c^{5/3}$, overestimating the length scale by a factor of 10 could result in an overestimation of viscous dissipation strength by a factor of 50.

 From here, the convective velocity can be estimated as

 and $\nu$ can then be obtained as per Eq.~\eqref{eq:viscosity_Duguid}.
 We compare the frequency dependent tidal Love number for a solar-type star to other results from the literature in Appendix~\ref{app:equilibrium_comparison}.
 To summarize those results, the strength of equilibrium tides with our simplified prescription is within an order of magnitude of detailed simulations, whereas it may be up to 2 orders of magnitude higher than empirical results.
 Improved estimation of frequency-dependent viscosity of stars at high tidal frequencies \citep{Duguid:10.1093/mnras/staa2216,vidal2020efficiency, Bavera:2020inc}, as well as more precise estimates of the convective scale heights for extended convective envelopes, may bring our simulations closer to observational estimates.